spencertipping/quickdupe/README.md

 way the deduplicator knows to relink all of the filenames to the same underlying data.
 (Otherwise you could still have duplicates, since you wouldn't be guaranteed to zero one of the inodes' reference counts.)

+Deduplication works by hardlinking all of the files in a duplicate group, except that it limits itself to at most 1024 filenames linked to the same inode.
+This prevents "too many hardlinks" errors that might otherwise lead to data loss.

 ## The `--signatures` option
 Written for @arrdem.
 The idea is that you want a short content-based name for